tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ![Screenshot](_images/circle-blast-7.jpg)

-##  V. Getting started on the 3 scenes ("start scene", "game scene", "game over scene"
+##  V. Getting started on the 3 scenes

+- The are 3 scenes we need to code: "start scene", "game scene" and "game over scene"
 - Go ahead and add the following code to `setUp(){...}`:

 ![Screenshot](_images/circle-blast-8.jpg)